Spartwo/Stapler/README.md

 -

 4. Attempt a build and everything should sort itself out.
+Don't delete the missing reference to Assembly-CSharp, it's not actually missing.

 Recommend creating a symlink that points to `Stapler\GameData\Stapler` inside your `Kerbal Space Program\GameData` for faster development.